 The Board has established an Audit Committee, Remuneration Committee and Nominations and Corporate Governance Committee with formally delegated duties and responsibilities.
 Dr Claudia D’Augusta chairs the Audit Committee, Simon Cartmell OBE chairs the Remuneration Committee and John Berriman chairs the Nominations and Corporate Governance Committee and Dr Mike Owen Chairs the Remuneration Committee.

 The Remuneration Committee, which meets as required, but at least once a year, has responsibility for making recommendations to the Board on the compensation of senior executives and determining, within agreed terms of reference, the specific remuneration packages for each of the Executive Directors.
 It also supervises the Company’s share incentive schemes and sets performance conditions for share options granted under the schemes.

-The Nominations and Corporate Governance Committee, which meets as required, but at least once a year, has responsibility for reviewing the size and composition of the Board, the appointment of replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.
+The Nominations and Corporate Governance Committee, which meets as required, but at least twice a year, has responsibility for reviewing the size and composition of the Board, the appointment of replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.